CaptMD-11/World-Airways-White-MD-11/README.md

 Hello,

 Thank you for downloading this livery!
-This file contains the World Airways (White) livery for the Overland MD-11 for X-Plane.
+This file contains the World Airways (White) livery for the X-Plane Overland MD-11.

 Here are some screenshots of the livery: